facebook/docusaurus/examples/README.md

 # Docusaurus examples

-These example projects are generated with the init CLI:
+These example scripts are generated with the init CLI:

 ```
 npx @docusaurus/init@latest init examples/<templateName> <templateName>`